unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 sparkhome
    Location of Spark in the remote location (and, necessarily, on the local machine too).
 Defaults to the value of the environment variable, SPARK_HOME.

-user (optional)
+user	(Optional)
    Username passed to the job title so people know who is running the job.
    Defaults to the username of the current user.
 ```